 UPSC Civil Services Interview phase is the final phase of Civil Services Examination which decides the final selections and service allotments to the candidates.
 Candidates must understand an important fact that unlike Prelims and Mains, which test the academic knowledge and general awareness of the candidate in diverse topics, IAS Interview is more of a personality test.

-To help you get an insight on the type of questions being asked in the UPSC IAS Interview, here are some questions listed below
+To help you get an insight into the type of questions being asked in the UPSC IAS Interview, here are some questions listed below

 - Give a brief introduction about yourself

 Now, the question is not as simple as it appears.
 With this question, the board tries to know you in and out.
 So make sure, you answer this question well.
 Begin by giving a background introduction about your family, your academic qualification, the place your born and brought up, your likings, disliking and your professional engagements.
 Make sure that information you give here is concise and yet covering all the above mentioned important points.

 - Why do you want to become an IAS?